skillitzimberg/star-wars-api/PLANNING.md

 - Knowing when to use a class component vs a function component
 - Where in the app to keep state
 - It looks like I'll want to make a call for species, homeworld, to use to get some of a character's details.
 I only want to do this once and reuse the lists, if at all possible.
 Where would I want this done?
 Someplace that only mounts once . . .
+- How are tables handled on small devices?

+## TODO

+I ran out of time considering that the next projects will be more intensive and difficult, so I had to make a choice to not do much styling or refactoring of this project right now.

+- Things I would like to implement at some point include:
+  - Mobile view.
+How are tables handled on small devices? react-bootstrap just allows horizontal scrolling, I think.
+  - Clear search field option

 ## Googled